 At approximately 37 weeks a sonogram will be performed to estimate the baby’s weight and ensure that he or she is positioned properly.

-If you reach 40 weeks or your “due date” and have not delivered, don’t panic: The due date is just an estimate.
+If you reach 40 weeks or your due date and have not delivered, don’t panic: The due date is just an estimate.
 About 15% of pregnant women are still pregnant on their due date.
 We will follow you closely if you go past your due date.
 If you reach one week past your due date, we usually start discussing planning your delivery by inducing labor.

 May We Help You?

 Would you like to find out more about our treatments and services?
 Are you looking for a second opinion on a diagnosis or treatment recommendation you received at another practice?
 The experienced team at The Woman’s Health Pavilion is happy to help.
-Just let us know how and when you’d like to hear from us.
+Just let us know how and when you would like to hear from us.